RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 ![image](https://user-images.githubusercontent.com/6713716/178465754-0cbd1808-7fab-41ef-8e96-dd58022f87a9.png)

 If the whole request has been denied select the Denied status in the Status field.
+The reason for denying the request can be included here.
+It should also be included in the Remarks field in a format suitable for sending to the Requester.

 ## Step 4: Create a Record Set for all specimens requested